reactjs/rfcs/text/0000-create-element-changes.md

 - `.defaultProps` in element creation doesn't work with `React.lazy` so in that case we also have to check for resolving defaultProps in the render phase too, and means that the semantics are inconsistent anyway.
 - Children are passed as var args and we have to patch them onto props dynamically instead of statically knowning the shape of the props at the callsite.
 - The transform uses `React.createElement` which is a dynamic property look up instead of a constant closed over module scope.
 This minimizes poorly and takes a little cost to run.
-- We don't know if the passed in props is a user created object that can be mutated so we must always clone it once.
+- We don't know if the passed-in props is a user-created object that can be mutated so we must always clone it once.
 - `key` and `ref` gets extracted from JSX props provided so even if we didn't clone, we'd have to delete a prop, which would cause that object to become map-like.
 - `key` and `ref` can be spread in dynamically so without prohibitive analysis, we don't know if these patterns will include them `<div {...props} />`.
 - The transform relies on a the name `React` being in scope of JSX.
 I.e. you have to import the default.
 This is unfortunate as more things like Hooks are typically used as named arguments.
 Ideally, you wouldn't have to import anything to use JSX.